pranjalchakraborty/Silkroad_S1API/README.md

 💕Credits:
 Much gratitude and many many thanks to:
 ❤️ @Akermi for teaching S1API usage through his git repos and for the initial project structure.
-❤️ S1API for providing the foundation for the mod, and it's creators @KaBooMa @Akermi @Max @ChloeNow  for making such a valuable and user-friendly modding resource.
+❤️ S1API for providing the foundation for the mod
 ❤️ @Freshairkaboom for helping with the UI.
 ❤️ @iiTzSamurai for App icon and delivery icons.
 ❤️ Tyler for giving us Schedule 1.